juntyr/compression-safeguards/docs/index.md

 Please cite this work as follows:

-> Tyree, J. (2025). `compression-safeguards` &ndash; Fearless lossy compression using safeguards.
+> Tyree, J. (2025). `compression-safeguards` &ndash; Safe and Fearless lossy compression using safeguards.
 Available from: <https://github.com/juntyr/compression-safeguards>

 Please also refer to the [CITATION.cff](https://github.com/juntyr/compression-safeguards/blob/main/CITATION.cff) file and refer to <https://citation-file-format.github.io> to extract the citation in a format of your choice.